Believe it or not, people are wising up.

 Targeted email newsletters are the bread and butter of MoFu marketing, and 59% of B2B marketers say it’s their most effective channel for revenue generation.
 This is because it’s an opportunity to segment leads based on certain characteristics, such as customer personas or pain points, to then send relevant and personalized content to maximize potential conversions.

 This method is being used successfully by SaaS companies around the world, but Denamico wrote an illuminating case study about how they implemented a targeted email strategy and saw epic results.

-Denamico overhauled their previously automated and colourless email campaign and injected it with some personalisation.
+Denamico overhauled its previously automated and colourless email campaign and injected it with some personalization.
 They included: